robertkuhn4512/NETWORK_TOOLS/readme.md

 set +a
 ```

-You can then reference the exported variables when starting your postgres container(s).
-(Compose examples will be added when the postgres compose/service definition is finalized.)
+You can then reference the exported variables when starting one-off Postgres/pgAdmin containers (or for manual troubleshooting).
+In production, prefer the Vault Agent `*_FILE` pattern described in **6.3.5**.

 **Option B (preferred): pull from Vault at runtime**

-For production-like workflows, prefer fetching secrets from Vault during deployment/startup (or using an agent/injector pattern), rather than persisting them as `.env` files on disk.
+For production-like workflows, prefer fetching secrets from Vault at container start using the Vault Agent sidecar pattern (`*_FILE` env vars).
+This is implemented in `docker-compose.prod.yml`; see **6.3.5**.

 #### 4.3.1 Compose prerequisites